sergeiown/Leaflet_FullScreen_Button/readme.md

 ## Note

-The `pseudo-fullscreen` class **\*** is used as an alternative method for simulating fullscreen mode in cases where direct API methods for fullscreen mode are not supported by the browser.
-A prime example is the Safari browser on iOS when used on an iPhone.
+The pseudo-fullscreen mode is used as an alternative method for simulating fullscreen mode in cases where direct API methods for fullscreen mode are not supported by the browser.
+A prime example is the Safari browser on iOS when used on an iPhone

-**\*** *- styles are added dynamically using JS which allows to avoid an extra CSS file*

 ## Example of use